Status: In development, Workshop slated for Fall 2022

 Leila Buck (playwright) is a Lebanese American playwright, actor, facilitator and educator.
 She has performed and developed her work at the Public Theater, New York Theatre Workshop, Brooklyn Museum, Cleveland Public Theatre, Mosaic Theatre at Arena Stage, California Shakespeare Theater, and the Wilma Theater (Barrymore Award).
 A State Dept. Speaker Specialist and Cultural Envoy, she has lived, performed, and taught theatrical tools for literacy, conflict resolution, and intercultural communication to U.N. delegates, aid workers, youth, educators and business leaders throughout the U.S., Europe, China, Australia, and 11 Arab countries.
 Inaugural Emerging Writers Group – Public Theater.
 Adjunct professor – NYU. www.leilabuck.com

-Tamilla Woodard (director) is the Associate Artistic Director of WP Theater (Formerly Women’s Project) and is currently AD for Hadestown on Broadway.
+Tamilla Woodard (development director) is the Associate Artistic Director of WP Theater (Formerly Women’s Project) and is currently AD for Hadestown on Broadway.
 She is the co-founder of PopUP Theatrics, which has created immersive and participatory theatre for audiences in Europe, South America, Mexico and the US since 2007 and she serves as the Artistic Director of The Five Boroughs/One City Project, a multi-year initiative of The Working Theater.
 She’s an alum of The Lincoln Center Director’s Lab, a Usual Suspect at New York Theatre Workshop and a graduate of Yale School of Drama.
 Her work has been seen at A.C.T., The Atlantic, The Working Theater, Classical Theatre of Harlem, NYTW, HERE, New Georges, Culture Project, Cleveland Public, Salt Lake Acting Company, Actors Theatre of Louisville, The Kitchen Theatre, and at festivals Internationally.
 She has directed and taught at NYU Tisch Graduate Acting, Suny-Purchase, Pace, Fordham, Webster Conservatory of Theatre, American Academy of Dramatic Art and Queens College. www.tamilla.com

 Header photo (courtesy of Heather Cohn) is from a developmental workshop at LPAC in August 2019.
 L to Rawya El Chab, Caitlin Nasema Cassidy, Evan Maltby, Amy Lynn Stewart, Pete McElligot